Transcendental Club: Overview

 Frederic Henry Hedge, Ralph Waldo Emerson, George Ripley, and George Putnam (1807–1878; the Unitarian minister in Roxbury) met in Cambridge, Massachusetts on September 8, 1836, to discuss the formation of a new club; their first official meeting was held eleven days later at Ripley's house in Boston.
-Other members of the club included Amos Bronson Alcott, Orestes Brownson, Theodore Parker, Henry David Thoreau, William Henry Channing, James Freeman Clarke, Christopher Pearse Cranch, Convers Francis, Sylvester Judd, and Jones Very.
+Other members of the club included Amos Bronson Alcott, Orestes Brownson, Theodore Parker, Henry David Thoreau, William Henry Channing, James Freeman Clarke, Christopher Pearse Cranch, Convers Francis, Sylvester Judd, Jones Very, and Charles Stearns Wheeler.
 Female members included Sophia Ripley, Margaret Fuller, Elizabeth Peabody, Ellen Sturgis Hooper, and Caroline Sturgis Tappan.

 Originally, the group went by the name "Hedge's Club" because it usually met when Hedge was visiting from Bangor, Maine.
 The name Transcendental Club was given to the group by the public and not by its participants.
 The name was coined in a January 1837 review of Emerson's essay "Nature" and was intended disparagingly.
 James Elliot Cabot, a biographer of Emerson, wrote of the group as "the occasional meetings of a changing body of liberal thinkers, agreeing in nothing but their liberality".
 Hedge wrote: "There was no club in the strict sense... only occasional meetings of like-minded men and women".
 It was sometimes referred to by the nickname "the brotherhood of the 'Like-Minded'".